Danger of high octane approaches

 How could this have happened with an educated group of subjects?
 Surely the way to take advantage of the odds is to bet a reasonable amount on any simulated flip.
 There is a 40% risk of losing any flip.
 One wouldn’t want to bet too much on any flip because one’s stake could easily be destroyed.
 That is too risky.
 Betting too little on any flip and you are not taking advantage of the odds in your favor.

 The betting errors made by the subjects included over-betting, under-betting, erratic-betting and betting based on previous flips.
 The authors write: “Without a Kelly-like framework to rely upon, we found that our subjects exhibited a menu of widely documented behavioral biases such as illusion of control, anchoring, over-betting, sunk cost bias, and gambler’s fallacy.”
-These terms describing different behavioral biases are explored in my posts.
+(Emphasis added) These terms describing different behavioral biases are explored in my posts.
 For an introduction to investment psychology see here.

 What we learn from this simulated 60/40 coin flipping experiment is that a speculative, erratic approach can lose even a winning game.
 To read the paper see here.